 Once you're in Music City, getting around is easy!
 Nashville is a walkable city with easy access to many sites on foot.
-Nashville also offers many transportation options such as public transit, taxi services, ride sharing and more! https://www.visitmusiccity.com/plan-a-trip-to-nashville/getting-around
+Ottawa also offers many transportation options such as public transit, light rail system, taxi services, ride sharing and more! www.visitmusiccity.com/plan-a-trip-to-nashville/travel-and-transportation-information